Katharine Burns, March 4th, 2016

 KB: Yeah, homemaker.

-WW: Where did you go to school and grow up in Detroit?
+WW: Where did you go to school growing up in Detroit?

 KB: All Catholic schools, Precious Blood grade school, Immaculata High School for girls and Mercy College when it was an all-girls school for women.